-The VW Owner's Manual states that "No additives of any kind should be mixed with HD oils."
+The VW Owner's Manuals state that "No additives of any kind should be mixed with HD oils."

 The "HD" designation used in describing motor oil stands for "High Detergent" (not Heavy Duty).
 High detergent oils (of which Castrol is one) help to wash the engine of crud and hold it in the oil so it gets removed with the oil change.

 At the risk of repeating ourselves, synthetic oils are a waste of money in the VW engine.
 They are excellent oils, but they are designed for modern high-performance engines with extended oil changes -- which means the VW engine doesn't count!
-Synthetic oils don't get hot enough to make use of the synthetics high stability, and the long lasting properties of synthetics are wasted on a VW engine, since most of them have no filter and you HAVE to change the oil every 3000 miles to keep it clean anyway.
+The long lasting properties of synthetics are wasted on a VW engine, since most of them have no filter and you HAVE to change the oil every 3000 miles to keep it clean anyway.
 With such frequent oil changes, the extra expense of synthetic oils is totally wasted.

 Dave's son learned a little lesson about checking the oil.
 When checking the dipstick he found that it only came up to about half way between the end and the bottom mark -- then he realized that the car was parked on a fairly steep slope, facing downward!
 He checked it later on the level, and it was fine.

-Regarding a high oil level - A little overfull is no problem, but too much and you get a lot of oil sloshing into the undersides of the pistons in corners (or even on the straight if it's REALLY overfull).
+Regarding a high oil level - A little overfull is no problem, but too much and you get a lot of oil overflowing the sump into the undersides of the pistons when cornering (or even on the straight if it's REALLY overfull).
 This would increase oil consumption as the oil rings would have difficulty scraping the excess away with each stroke.
 It also might result in leaking from the ventilation groove in the crankcase behind the engine pulley, and the pulley would then throw it all over the engine bay!
 Not good!
 And if the crankshaft is hitting the oil as it spins, it will turn the oil in the sump into a froth which might result in reduced oil flow through the pump and therefore less oil to the bearings and such.

-If the oil is real low it tends to get hotter (less time to cool down in the sump), and of course if it runs out, the engine will survive for a short time as it gets hotter and hotter.
+If the oil is real low it tends to get hotter (less time to cool down in the sump), and of course if it runs out, the engine will survive for only a short time as it gets hotter and hotter, then siezes!

 Checking and Changing Engine Oil